Charter School Leadership: How to Build a Balanced, Effective Team

 Who writes the strategic plan?

-Who writes policies?
+Who writes and approves school policies?

-Who writes the employee handbook?
+Who writes the employee and student handbooks?

 Finances: